Online OCD Therapy in Ontario | Expert ERP & i-CBT Therapists

 What is OCD?

 Obsessive-Compulsive Disorder (OCD) is a mental health condition that can affect people of all ages.
 People with OCD have persistent and uncontrollable thoughts and images (also known as obsessions).
-This causes a great deal of anxiety and distress.
-People cope with obsessions by engaging in certain actions to relieve anxiety.
-These actions are called "rituals" or "compulsions."

 Almost everyone will have an intrusive thought at some point in their life.
+In fact, research suggests that up to 97% of the general population experiences intrusive thoughts — the difference with OCD is the distress these thoughts cause and the compulsions that develop in response.
 And yet, most of us feel embarrassed to talk about it because there is a “don’t ask, don’t tell culture”.
 Because of this, we feel embarrassed and shameful about our intrusive thoughts.
-If you think that you may have OCD, you can read this blog post: Could my thoughts be OCD?

 What is OCD?
 (Source: Psych Hub)

-Examples of OCD Themes:
+Examples of OCD Obsessions

 • Contamination (also known as “cleaning OCD”)